-Author Archives: Paul McCaffreyPaul McCaffrey is an editor at CFA Institute.
+Author Archives: Paul McCaffreyPaul McCaffrey is the editor of Enterprising Investor at CFA Institute.
 Previously, he served as an editor at the H.W.
 Wilson Company.
 His writing has appeared in Financial Planning and DailyFinance, among other publications.
 He holds a BA in English from Vassar College and an MA in journalism from the City University of New York (CUNY) Graduate School of Journalism.

 Nobel laureate Daniel Kahneman has four simple strategies for better decision making that can be applied to both finance and life.
 Read More